hongchengyao/resume/README.md

 # resume
-website for hongcheng's resume http://hongchengyao.github.io/resume
+This is hongcheng's website, thanks for stopping by